s-b-repo/deadlocked/readme.md

 > they write to game memory.

 > [!CAUTION]
-> vacnet 3.0 seems to be better at detecting aimbot and wallhacks, so **do not** use aim lock,
+> vacnet 3.0 seems to be better at detecting aimbot and wallhacks, so **you can** use aim lock just hide it,
 > and play with a low fov to avoid bans. use visuals sparingly.

 ## setup